Northeast College Prep

 School values

-Northeast College Prep students will be empowered with strong academic skills & knowledge, social & emotional intelligence, deeply-developed personal talents, commitment to the common good, on-going support from the NECP community, & a deep love of learning.
+Northeast College Prep students are empowered with strong academic skills & knowledge, social & emotional intelligence, deeply-developed personal talents, commitment to the common good, on-going support from the NECP community, & a deep love of learning.

 Northeast College Prep graduates thrive in their local, national, & international communities in a wide range of professional fields.

-Northeast College Prep’s success will serve as a proof-point that all students, regardless of background, flourish when a school’s entire staff deeply believes in the potential & fully commits to the success of each and every one.
+Northeast College Prep’s success will serve as proof that all students, regardless of their background, flourish when a school’s entire staff deeply believes in their potential & fully commits to the success of each & every one of them.

 Discipline Policy

 Learning is more than just academic skills.
-NECP believes that students will be more successful if the school culture is calm & positive; teachers explicitly teach social skills; a classroom & school community is built ensuring that every student belongs; & the school is intentional about teaching everyone to work with a variety of people.
-They believe that the social curriculum is as important as the academic curriculum.
+NECP believes that students will be more successful if: their school culture is calm & positive; teachers deliberately teach social skills 2 to 3 times a week; the classroom & school community is built to make sure that every student belongs; & the school is intentional about teaching everyone to work with different people.
+For NECP, the social curriculum is as important as the academic curriculum.

-NECP teaches students how to be great people in addition to being great students.
-At Northeast College Prep, teachers intentionally develop strong communities in their classes by explicitly modeling, teaching, & problem solving how to work with one another.
-The entire school uses non-verbal strategies (Catalyst) to preserve relationships & manage behavior.
-They use the Responsive Classroom philosophy & are committed to training all teachers in this approach to teach intrinsic motivation & ensure all students feel safe, belong & have fun while learning.
-Additionally, teachers intentionally teach social skills through 2 or 3 lessons each week.
+NECP teaches students how to be great people along with being great students.
+At NECP, teachers intentionally develop strong communities in their classes by modeling, teaching, & problem solving how to work with one another.
+The entire school uses non-verbal strategies (Catalyst) to preserve relationships & manage their behavior.
+They use the Responsive Classroom philosophy & are committed to training all teachers in this approach to teach intrinsic motivation.
+NECP’s goal is to help all students feel safe, belong, & have fun while learning.

 Bullying Prevention Policy

-NECP has a zero tolerance policy around bullying.
-Bullying is addressed regularly through a social emotional curriculum.
+NECP has a zero tolerance policy towards bullying.
+NECP regularly addresses bullying at school through their social emotional curriculum.

 Teacher retention